ggrazioli/PyQuiverHS/tutorials/EIE.md

 3. Enter the  desired temperature in Kelvin.
 If a range of temperature is desired, simply enter the beginning and the end points:
     * For a single temperature: 298.15
     * For a range of temperatures: 250, 350
-4. (optional) set the increment value for the temperature range.
+4. (optional) Set the increment value for the temperature range.
 5. Press 'Calculate!'
  ![EIE PAGE](../pics/eie.png)

- If done correctly, you will recieve a .zip file that includes a .txt file for each temperature in the temperature range and increment, a .csv file that combines all of the outputs, and a plot for the temperatures.
+ If done correctly, you will receive a .zip file that includes a .txt file for each temperature in the temperature range, a .csv file that combines all of the outputs, and a plot across the temperatures.
 Below is an example of the output .txt, produced using the provided files:
  ![EIE EXAMPLE](../pics/eie_example.png)